About the PhyloGenome project

 Submit your card

 To submit your card, use this form.
-In addition to uploading your card design, you will need to fill in all the data in the card as separate fields, plus an additional field with a short description or fun fact about your species (50 words maximum).
+In addition to uploading your card design, you will need to fill in all the data in the card as separate fields, as these are used to search and filter cards in this website, plus an additional field with a short description or fun fact about your species (50 words maximum).
 You can usually find those at the very beginning of the article where the genome of the species was published.
 This description or fun fact do not fit in the card but will be incorporated into the PhyloGenome website.
+Follow this template:

 Thank you for your contribution to the game!!!